Neurrone/public-knowledge-base/data/notes/x3o816uhoqu2s5kolskc4h6.md

     return left
 ```

+The template above uses a half-open interval pattern `[left, right)` (inclusive left, exclusive right).
+This means:

+1. The algorithm **never accesses** the element at index `right` during iteration
+2. When `left == right`, the loop terminates, and we return `left` as our answer

+This pattern provides several advantages:

+- **Clean handling of edge cases**: Can initialize `right = len(array)` without risk of out-of-bounds access.
+This is appropriate for problems like finding the insertion position for a sorted array, where the insertion position is at the end
+- **Consistent return value**: `left` always points to our answer when the loop exits

 To use this template:

 1. Correctly initialize `left` and `right` (i.e, the search space), ensuring our target is within that range